Asset Depletion Mortgage Loans

 Asset depletion mortgage loans are a type of loan that allows homeowners to use the value of their assets instead of their income to qualify for a loan.
 This can be a beneficial option for retirees or individuals with significant assets but little Income.

 Rather than using your Income from employment, you can use an asset depletion loan to qualify for a mortgage, provided you have substantial assets.
 In this case, your monthly income is calculated by dividing total liquid assets by 360 months (30 years, the length of most mortgages).
 Using funds from your assets means you don’t have to show Income from any other source, including employment.
 So long as you have enough assets to pay for the loan and regular living expenses, you can qualify.

 Asset Depletion Mortgage Loans typically have a higher interest rate than traditional loans, but they can be a good option for borrowers who might not otherwise qualify for a loan.

 Do I Need to Cash In My Assets to Get Approved?

-Not at all.
-The assets in this case are only used to demonstrate that you have the ability to make your mortgage payments.
 Think of it as an alternative to conventional home loan funding, but rather than look at your W2s or pay stubs, the lender looks at your liquid assets as your loan collateral.

 What Types of Assets Can Help Me Qualify?